 Coming onto the scene in 1994 with “Illmatic”, one of the greatest albums of the genre ever made, at the young age of 19, Nasir Jones had put out a fierce 10- track cd with gritty depictions of urban life.
 A true uncompromising artist in the genre, Nas remains a force to be reckoned with.

 By 2012, Drake had scored the most number ones on the Billboard Rap Chart.
+He’s known to use hair growth oil for natural hair.
 Over the past six years, he has continued this success having scored a further two number ones this year giving him a total of 26.
 This means that he has surpassed his genre peers and is now competing with the likes of The Beatles and Madonna.

 Since making his debut in 1996, Jay Z has continued to master his craft every year since with tighter musical flows and an ever-developing way with words.
 He has built up a brilliant discography that contains many classic songs.